 - Pregnancy is a Great Time to get a Flu Shot – Healthy Outlook (11/22/2013)

-- Recommendations for the Prevention and Control of Influenza – California Long-Term Care Facilities (CDPH)
+- Recommendations for the Prevention and Control of Influenza in California Skilled Nursing Facilities (CDPH)

 - Interim Guidance for Influenza Outbreak Management in Long-Term Care Facilities (CDC)